 The preceding program may not represent the most efficient way to handle the exceptions that can occur in the evaluation of a continued fraction and its derivative.
 One reason is that the presubstitution value must be recomputed in each iteration of the loop regardless of whether or not it is needed.
-In this case, the computation of the presubstitution value involves a floating point division, and on modern SPARC and x86 processors, floating point division is a relatively slow operation.
-Moreover, the loop itself already involves two divisions, and because most SPARC and x86 processors cannot overlap the execution of two different division operations, divisions are likely to be a bottleneck in the loop; adding another division would exacerbate the bottleneck.
+In this case, the computation of the presubstitution value involves a floating point division, and on modern SPARC and x86 processors, floating point divisions, and because most SPARC and x86 processors cannot overlap the execution of two different division operations, divisions are likely to be a bottleneck in the loop; adding another division would exacerbate the bottleneck.